magarveylab/ibis-graphormer-training/training/ibis_sm/README.md

     - Use `training/ibis_sm/data_generator.py` to convert the windowed genome graphs into tensor representations and store them on disk.
     - This step also integrates embeddings, significantly increasing file size.
 The processed data requires approximately 443 GiB of storage.
 To optimize training performance, it is recommended to store these files on a local machine or a low-latency storage solution.

-## Dataset preparation for MiBIG Chemotype Training
+## Dataset preparation for MiBIG Training
 1. **Generate MiBIG Graph Files**
     - Use `preprocessing/ibis_sm/mibig_training/generate_graphs.py` to regenerate the MiBIG graph files from the provided .csv files.
 2. **Generate Protein Embeddings with Ibis-Enzyme**